ngetachew/ngetachew.github.io/fakenews.md

     **Example:**
     - **Claim:** "We have fewer Americans working now than in the 70s."
     - **Search Query:** "American employment rate compared to the 70s"
+3. **Prediction with Evidence:** The search query yields internet results that provide background information to help the model determine if the claim is false or not.
+The claim is concatenated to the information and fed to the model for prediction.

 ### Constraining Sources